austintgriffith/Pyth.io-Site/sourceContent/exploration/contracttocontract.md

 ```

 One last thing to mention about contract to contract communication is that when one contract accesses a function of another contract, the **msg.sender** on the accessed contract is that of the accessing contract, not the account triggering the interaction.
 This means we can code in security where only a particular contract can have permission to run certain functions on another contract.
 This will be important later.

+*Note: Along those same lines, <a href="https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7.md" target="_blank">DELEGATECALL</a> is an opcode that "propagates the sender and value from the parent scope to the child scope".*